What is the United

 We start at about 5PM - 6:45PM on Wednesdays.
 Outside in the IPSC Action pits in the summer,

-or inside the indoor range in the winter (please bring jacketed rounds ONLY to the indoor range).
+or inside the indoor range in the winter (please don't bring lead cast rounds to the indoor range - jacketed, plated, etc. rounds are fine and don't produce as much smoke.).

 Level I (Monthly) IPSC Match Info